 - Store a variety of vegetables for better nutrition such as corn, green beans, diced chilies, potatoes, mushrooms, squash, spinach, and carrots.

-- Gather or pin recipes that use canned vegetables and try them as this will help you incorporate canned vegetables into your diet.
+- Gather or pin recipes that use canned vegetables and try them out as this will help you incorporate canned vegetables into your diet.
 Plan to Eat is a great website for storing and organizing recipes.

 Buy Long-Term Food Storage Vegetables